 Even if you're not interested in baseball, a Pelicans game can be a lot of fun.
 The team goes out of its way to make the crowd feel welcome.

 Another fun activity to pursue in Myrtle Beach is go-karting.
 Go-karting is a fun activity for adults and children alike, allowing families to engage in a little friendly competition.

 There are two primary go-karting facilities in Myrtle Beach.
 These include The Track and Broadway Grand Prix.

-For those of age, NASCAR Racing Experience is a fun place to go as well.
-At this facility, you can drive a NASCAR car at full speeds around a full-size track.
+For those of age, Grand Prix Racing Experience is a fun place to go as well.
+At this facility, you can drive a car at full speeds around a full-size track.
 A driver's license is needed in order to engage in this activity.

 17. Visit Broadway at the Beach

 In Myrtle Beach, Broadway at the Beach is an experience like no other.
-This several hundred-acre complexes has everything a family could ever want to visit, including restaurants, bars, and shops.
+These several hundred-acre complexes have everything a family could ever want to visit, including restaurants, bars, and shops.

 Also contained on the grounds are carnival rides and fun attractions.
 In fact, Ripley's Aquarium exists within the Broadway at the Beach complex.

 The entire complex sits around and over a man-made body of water.
 This body of water is filled with fish, all of which you can feed.